Our mortgage products refer to the fact that the interest rate is applicable until a specified date, the product end date.

 The early repayment charge that you will have to pay depends upon the product you choose and the size of your mortgage.
-Details of the mortgages that have early repayment charges and the level of the charge is detailed in our current mortgage range section, it will also be detailed in your Key Facts Illustration and your mortgage offer.
+Details of the mortgages that have early repayment charges and the level of the charge is detailed in our section, it will also be detailed in your mortgage illustration and your mortgage offer.

 Some of our products are portable so that if you move house within the fixed, capped, discounted or tracker rate period and keep the same amount of loan with us on the same product we will pay back the early repayment charges you incur for repaying your loan early.
 This refund is subject to conditions as will be explained in any mortgage offer issued to you.
 In order to exercise portability, you must meet our lending criteria applicable at that time.